-Clicking the Subscriber’s name will bring you to their Subscription entry.
+Clicking the subscriber’s name will bring you to their subscription entry.
 Selecting the payment amount will bring you to the transaction record.
-Example below:

 Any activity found under Payment Failure indicates that an attempt was made to process a card on file at the gateway.
 A payment can fail for a number of reasons.
 Please see our FAQ on Why credit card charges fail.

 Clicking on the payment amount links to the transaction.
 Selecting the subscriber’s name / plan will take you to the subscriber’s summary.

 Any activity found under Signup Success indicates any successful signup (subscription created) via the API, application, or Public Pages.

 Clicking the link will direct you towards the subscriptions summary.

 Any activity found under Signup Failures indicates any failed signup (subscription failed to begin) via the API, application, or Public Pages.